NewYaroslav/obfy/README.md

 # Building

 This project uses CMake.
-To build the example program run:
+To build the example program and unit tests run:

 ```
 cmake -S . -B build
 cmake --build build
 ```

+The example program and unit tests are built by default.
+Disable them with `-DOBFY_BUILD_EXAMPLE=OFF` or `-DOBFY_BUILD_TESTS=OFF`.

-The resulting executable can be found at `build/example`.
+The resulting example executable can be found at `build/example`.
 To install the headers system-wide, use:

 ```